ODTE -- An ensemble of multi-class SVM-based oblique decision trees: Experimental evaluation

 To complete our analysis we also studied the complexity (size) of the obtained trees and also the training time required by the different oblique decision tree algorithms.
 For the sake of brevity\footnote{Detailed values fore each algorithm and dataset can be observed in supplementary material: {\tt https://t.ly/k1MGF} (size) and {\tt https://t.ly/WCkxm} (time)} in Table \ref{tab:size} we only show the values on average over the 49 datasets once we normalized them by using ODTE as control.

-With respect to {\em size} we compute the average size (number of nodes) in the trees included in the ensemble, then we normalize by using ODTE.
+With respect to {\em size} we compute the average size (number of nodes) in the trees included in the ensemble\footnote{This data could not be included for PBC4cip because the package used did not provide the average size of the trees in the ensemble.}, then we normalize by using ODTE.
 As all the numbers in the row are greater than one, it is clear that ODTE obtains the more compact trees.
 On the other hand, with respect to {\em CPU time} we must be careful with the analysis because the tested algorithms are in different programming languages.
 However, from the data in Table \ref{tab:size} we could obtain a similar conclusion, with ODTE being the faster algorithm.

 In summary, considering all the evaluated dimensions (accuracy, size, and time), there is no doubt that ODTE emerges as the outstanding algorithm in the comparison, a fact that is even more pronounced when we take the hyperparameter tuning phase into account.